FyoAtEPL/DeKalbCemeteries/cemeteryFiles/CatholicCemetery.md

 - **Alternate names:** Immaculate Conception Catholic Cemetery
 - **Relation to other cemeteries):** None
 - **Date established:** 1881
-- **Earliest date found on a headstone:** ?
+- **Earliest date found on a headstone:** Thomas Collins, d.
+1881 (Findagrave, 2023)
 - **Earliest burial:** ?
-- **Number of graves:** ?
+- **Number of graves:** 687 (Findagrave, 2023)
+- **Notable monuments:**
-- **Notable monuments:** Kelly and Turner family mausoleums.
-An arch with reliefs of DeKalb County landmarks, designed and built by Fr.
+  - Kelly and Turner family mausoleums.
+  - An arch with reliefs of DeKalb County landmarks, designed and built by Fr.
 Henry Mascotte in 1985.
 - **Notable burials:** ?
 - **Religious Affiliation:** Roman Catholic